China says sunken Iranian tanker may be leaking bunker fuel

 In a statement issued late on Thursday, the SOA said several previously unreported slicks were spotted by planes, vessels and satellites near the disaster site.
 The SOA said one, seen 2.5 kilometres (km) east of the wreck site around 0600 local time on Thursday, may indicate leakage of extremely toxic bunker fuel, the heavy oil used in ship engines.

-It remain unclear how much bunker fuel was left aboard the tanker, the Sanchi, when it sank.
-Experts estimated it may have been carrying about 1,000 tonnes at the time it collided with the CF Crystal grain freighter.
+It remain unclear how much bunker fuel was left aboard the tanker, the Sanchi (IMO:93356608), when it sank.
+Experts estimated it may have been carrying about 1,000 tonnes at the time it collided with the CF Crystal (IMO:9497050) grain freighter.

 Bunker fuel is noxious to marine organisms and difficult to remove from the sea once spilled, unlike the condensate fuel - an extremely light form of oil - that was being shipped by the Sanchi at the time of the collision.